informalsystems/emerald/README.md

 Blockchains strengthen these networks with transparent rules and auditable operations.
 Bitcoin enabled global value transfer.
 Ethereum made trust programmable.
 But their large-scale governance makes it hard for institutions to define specific trust rules.

-Emerald empowers institutions to build production-ready networks with tailored governance and compliance logic while retaining the reliability and interoperability of decentralized systems.
+Emerald empowers institutions to build networks of trust with tailored governance and compliance logic while retaining the reliability and interoperability of decentralized systems.

 ## Architecture